 Introversion vs Extroversion

 Carl Jung was one of the first in his field to define the two distinct human personalities – extroversion and introversion.
 Carl says I’m the very description of an introvert in the psychological sense.

 I’m one of those people who need to take a break from the world and re-energize.
 And I’m not talking about taking a mini-break or holiday at the end of the year.
 I’m mean taking a break from people every other hour or so.
 I can only handle people for about two or three hours at most.
 After that, I’m completely drained.
 My anxiety rises.

 Simply put, introverts feel energized when they are on their own.
 They need to be on their own to recharge.
 They are comfortable with silence and solitude, are introspective, and try to limit full on interaction when possible.
 On the other side of the scale are the extroverts, who get their energy from being around people.

-What happens when you find out you are an introverted parent?
+When you realize you are an introverted parent

 So what happens when you become a mama and have almost zero time to yourself?
 (Yes, this applies to your little humans too!).